GravityKit/GravityView/readme.txt

 == Changelog ==

-= develop =
-Fixed: Conflict where View modals would be clipped in some instances.

 = 2.22 on April 16, 2024 =

 This release introduces [support for search modifiers](https://docs.gravitykit.com/article/995-gravityview-search-modifiers) and [range-based searching for numeric fields](https://docs.gravitykit.com/article/996-number-range-search), enables easy duplication and precise insertion of View fields and widgets, and resolves critical issues with Yoast SEO and LifterLMS.